Penalized Overdamped and Underdamped Langevin Monte Carlo Algorithms for Constrained Sampling: Introduction

 Mirror descent-based Langevin algorithms (see e.g. \citet{hsieh2018mirrored,Chewi2020,Zhang2020,TaoMirror2021,Ahn2021}) can also be used for constrained sampling.
 Mirrored Langevin dynamics was proposed in \citet{hsieh2018mirrored}, inspired by the classical mirror descent in optimization.
 For any target distribution with strongly-log-concave density (which corresponds to $f$ being strongly convex), \citet{hsieh2018mirrored} showed that their first-order algorithm requires $\tilde{\bigO}(\epsilon^{-2}d)$ iterations for $\varepsilon$ error with exact gradients and $\tilde{\bigO}(\epsilon^{-2}d^2)$ iterations for stochastic gradients. \citet{Zhang2020} establishes for the first time a non-asymptotic upper bound on the sampling error of the resulting Hessian Riemannian Langevin Monte Carlo algorithm that is closely related to the mirror-descent scheme.
 This bound is measured according to a Wasserstein distance induced by a Riemannian metric capturing the Hessian structure.
+In contrast to \citet{hsieh2018mirrored}, \citet{Zhang2020} studies a different scheme in which an appropriate diffusion term is used that entails a Gaussian noise in the discrete scheme with iteration-dependent covariances that account for the Hessian Riemannian structure instead of a standard Gaussian noise adopted in \citet{hsieh2018mirrored}.
+Moreover \cite{Zhang2020} relaxes the strong-convexity assumptions to relative versions.
 Motivated by \citet{Zhang2020}, \citet{Chewi2020} propose a class of diffusions called Newton-Langevin diffusions and prove that they converge exponentially fast with a rate that has no dependence on the condition number of the target density in continuous time.
 They give an application of this result to the problem of sampling from the uniform distribution on a convex body using a strategy inspired by interior-point methods.
 In \citet{jiang2021mirror}, the author relaxes the strongly-log-concave density assumption in mirror-descent Langevin dynamics and assumes that the density function satisfies the mirror log-Sobolev inequality.
-Further improvements have been achieved in \citet{Ahn2021,TaoMirror2021}.
+Further improvements \citet{Zhang2020} have been achieved in \citet{Ahn2021,TaoMirror2021}.
+The analysis of \citet{Zhang2020} gives an error bound that contains a bias that does not vanish even if the stepsize goes to zero.
+The solution to this problem was first attempted by \cite{Ahn2021} who proposed an alternative discretization which achieves a vanishing bias, but requires an exact simulation of the Brownian motion with changing covariance.
+Finally, \citet{TaoMirror2021} proved this bias is an artifact of analysis by building upon the mean-square analysis in \citet{Li2019,Li2022}.